PacificCommunity/seapodym-codebase/README.md

     [~]$ git clone https://github.com/PacificCommunity/seapodym-codebase.git

-  Unpack (if downloaded a release) and go to the *src* directory and Makefiles.
+  If downloaded a release, unpack the archive.
+Go into the folder, which contains the *src* directory and Makefiles.
 Compile one of the SEAPODYM applications by typing the command

     [~]$ make